android·

 Sideload an app on main profile

-Sideload any app on the main profile and enable in on the kids profile.
+Sideload any app on the main profile and enable it on the kids profile.

-So you can sideload apps, (we'll cover google ones, we'll get to that), and even in the Fire Kids app share it to them, once you switch to their profile the app if not installed from the Fire App Store.
-You can not see it in the Fire Launcher to select it.
+So you can sideload apps (we'll cover Google ones, we'll get to that), and even in the Fire Kids app share it to them, but once you switch to their profile, the app—if not installed from the Fire App Store—you cannot see it in the Fire Launcher to select it.

 Sideload YouTube App on Kids Profile

-This will work for some apps but not for Google apps, because they require google place service and play store to run.
+This will work for some apps but not for Google apps, because they require Google Play Services and Play Store to run.

 You can install the Google Play Store and services on the main profile.
 The best guide I've seen is: how-to-install-the-google-play-store-on-your-amazon-fire-tablet

-Even if you follow that guide, it works on the Main Tablet profile but when on the kids profile, its lets you install com.google.android.gsf.login, com.google.android.gsf, com.google.android.gms but fails to install Play Store aka. com.android.vending when on child profile.
+Even if you follow that guide, it works on the main tablet profile, but when on the kids profile, it lets you install com.google.android.gsf.login, com.google.android.gsf, com.google.android.gms but fails to install Play Store (aka com.android.vending) when on the child profile.

-Also, I'll add that information is as of 2024-07-14 and Amazon tablets 10th and 11th gen. Amazon is notorious for updating them over the wire to disable features on a product you paid for.
+Also, I'll add that this information is as of 2024-07-14 for Amazon tablets 10th and 11th gen. Amazon is notorious for updating them over the wire to disable features on a product you paid for.

 So what can we do?